 Develop the Skills All Organizations Need

-GMercyU’s Communication program is known for its combination of hands-on training and classroom instruction.
-It’s the perfect launching pad for a career in writing, broadcasting, media technology, or public relations.
+GMercyU’s Bachelor of Arts in Communication program is known for its combination of hands-on training and classroom instruction.
+As one of the top communication schools in PA, it’s the perfect launching pad for a career in writing, broadcasting, media technology, or public relations for communications majors.

 The GMercyU Difference